chainpoint/chainpoint-binary/README.md

 ## Chainpoint File Extensions

-Chainpoint proofs should typically have a filename that is either the same as the `hash_id` that was returned when the `hash` was submitted to Chainpoint or the same filename as the original file that was hashed.
-A `hash_id` is a [Version 1 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_1_.28date-time_and_MAC_address.29) and is used as a handle to retrieve a proof.
+Chainpoint proofs should typically have a filename that is either the same as the `proof_id` that was returned when the `hash` was submitted to Chainpoint or the same filename as the original file that was hashed.
+A `proof_id` is a [Version 1 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_1_.28date-time_and_MAC_address.29) and is used as a handle to retrieve a proof.

 When storing a proof alongside an original file on a filesystem that was hashed and sent to Chainpoint it may be more convenient to mirror the original filename and add the appropriate file extension.